 This is one of the best desserts for chocolate lovers who want to enjoy the intense flavor of chocolate in a light dessert.
 This is one of my favorites!

 Did you know that strawberries and chocolate, when enjoyed with a glass of champagne, is one of the most aphrodisiac combinations around?
-It is a perfect treat for a romantic dinner.
+It is a perfect treat for a romantic dinner, such as Valentine’s Day.
 Chocolate, the so called natural “Love drug” and one of the top ten aphrodisiac foods, is definitely an excellent choice when celebrating this holiday.
 Chocolate is rich in antioxidants, flavonoids and minerals read more in the Mamma Mia!
 Diet book).
 Strawberries, on the other hand, are rich in vitamin C and potassium, folic acid and also contain some iron and fiber.
 So strawberries provide essential vitamins and minerals needed to supply energy and keep the fires burning!
 Additionally, in an interesting study researchers pointed out that the effect of the scents present in certain dry champagnes, particularly blanc de blancs, replicate the female pheromones!
 Intriguing!

 These strawberries are too delicious to resist: one leads to another (una tira l’altra).
 The succulent and sweet flesh of the strawberries blends with the bitter flavor of dark chocolate, creating a unique taste.
 I recommend using dark chocolate, but, depending on your taste, you can substitute it with milk or even white chocolate.
 If you want something fancier, you may enrich them with some chopped hazelnuts, almonds or white chocolate.
 I am a dark chocolate lover, therefore I prefer my strawberries covered with only dark chocolate.

 FRAGOLE RICOPERTE DI CIOCCOLATO (CHOCOLATE-COVERED STRAWBERRIES)